LifeNavigator/Java-Problems/README.md

 This consists of all probems found on Part 1 of the Object Oriented programming from University of Helsinki's MOOC available here: http://mooc.fi/courses/2013/programming-part-1/

+Each folder consists of the challenges I've successfully completed for every section.
+Below is an overview of what I've learnt from each section

 ## What this course consisted of:
 Through this course, I have learnt the basics of computer programming, along with algorithms and object-oriented programming through the Java programming language.

 ### Part 1: the basics:

-e first part of the course focuses on taking the plunge with programming and getting familiar with all the required tools.
-During the part 1, I learnt the basic syntax of Java.
-I became familiar with the 'NetBeans with TMC' development environment used in this course, The goal in this sdection was to:
+The first part of the course focuses on taking the plunge with programming and getting familiar with all the required tools.
+During part 1, I learnt the basic syntax of Java.
+I became familiar with the 'NetBeans with TMC' development environment used in this course, The goal in this section was to:

-Know what a "string" refers to in programming.
+- Know what a "string" refers to in programming.
-Know how to join (i.e., "concatenate") strings together.
+- Know how to join (i.e., "concatenate") strings together.
-Understand the concept of a variable.
+- Understand the concept of a variable.
 You know what variable types, names, and values are.
-Know how to create and use string, integer, floating-point, and boolean variables.
+- Know how to create and use string, integer, floating-point, boolean variables,

+By the end of this part I had:
 - Become familiar with the idea of a conditional statement and know how to create a program containing optional operations through the use of conditional statements.
 - Become familiar with comparison and logical operators commonly used in conditional statements.
 - Know how to compare both numbers and strings, remembering the equals-command for strings.